What Is Mediation?

 , mediation program encourages parties that want to settle their cases related to divorce, division of property, child custody, child support issues, grandparent visitation issues to consider mediation as a more cost effective way to resolve the dispute.
 The parties can each appear and represent themselves or they can bring their own lawyers.
 All parties in a dispute appear at the mediation meeting.
 Once an agreement is reached, all the necessary documents can be prepared and filed with the court.
 Generally, the parties split the cost of mediation.

 Call us to set up a time to reserve your mediation time.

 We are registered with the Alabama Center For Dispute Resolution.

 There is a $100 non-refundable reservation fee.
 The fee may be applied to the overall cost of the mediation once completed.

-The Hernandez and Dorger Law Firm, P.C. offers a sliding scale for mediation based on income for the lower income members of our society.
+Hernandez & Associates Law Firm offers a sliding scale for mediation based on income for the lower income members of our society.
 Both parties will need to bring in proof of income to qualify for a sliding scale mediation appointment.
 All mediation participants are also required to bring in a photo ID to mediation.
 At mediation the parties should have all of their documents related to the dispute.